basicdays/setup-dev-machine/README.md

-# Laptop Setup
+# Setup Dev Machine

-Autoconfigure my new work laptop
+Autoconfigure my developer machine.
+This is a work in progress as I learn Ansible.